ozontech/file.d/plugin/action/move/README.md

 **`target`** *`cfg.FieldSelector`* *`required`*

 The target field of the moving.
+> If the `target` field is existing non-object field, it will be overwritten as object field.

 > In `block` mode, the maximum `target` depth is 1.

 <br>